-Exercise Priorities for Men Over 40
+Exercise Priorities for Men Over 40: Stay Strong, Agile, and Capable as You Age

 As men approach their 40s, the priorities for health and fitness evolve.
 While careers often peak, family responsibilities grow, and stress levels remain high, it’s easy to let physical health take a backseat.
 However, this decade is a pivotal time to reassess your fitness approach and invest in exercises that promote long-term health, vitality, and resilience.